bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image048.webp){width="6.0in" height="3.1044870953630794in"} -->

-The last thing I\'m going to change, I\'m going to go ahead and change my H1, so I\'m using the percent instead.
-I\'ll make it 300%.
-That\'ll be big.
-Okay, I\'m going to save this, I\'m going to resize, and when you go in, it will no longer be quite as dramatic over the entire page.
+The last thing I&apos;m going to change, I&apos;m going to go ahead and change my H1, so I&apos;m using the percent instead.
+I&apos;ll make it 300%.
+That&apos;ll be big.
+Okay, I&apos;m going to save this, I&apos;m going to resize, and when you go in, it will no longer be quite as dramatic over the entire page.

-All right, so this is a fairly straightforward example of how we can take absolute measurements and change them do something that\'s relative or responsive to make our page a little bit better.
-This is just the first step, but it\'s an important step and it\'s something I want you to play with.
-So, you can feel like you\'re beginning to understand percents, ems, and other things like that.
+All right, so this is a fairly straightforward example of how we can take absolute measurements and change them do something that&apos;s relative or responsive to make our page a little bit better.
+This is just the first step, but it&apos;s an important step and it&apos;s something I want you to play with.
+So, you can feel like you&apos;re beginning to understand percents, ems, and other things like that.
 Good luck.

 Completed;